openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks_ovms.md

 ## Image Compression for Improved Throughput
 OpenVINO™ Model Server supports compressed binary input data (images in JPEG and PNG formats) for vision processing models.
 This feature improves overall performance on networks where the bandwidth constitutes a system bottleneck.
-A good example of such a use case could be wireless 5G communication, a typical 1 Gbit/sec Ethernet network or a usage scenario with many client machines issuing a high rate of inference requests to one single central OpenVINO model server.
-Generally, the performance improvement grows with increased compressibility of the data/image.
-The decompression on the server side is performed by the OpenCV library.
+Some examples of such a use case are: wireless 5G communication, a typical 1 Gbit/sec Ethernet network, and a scenario of multiple client machines issuing a high rate of inference requests to a single, central OpenVINO model server.
+Generally, performance improvement grows with increased compressibility of data/image.
+Decompression on the server side is performed by the OpenCV library.

 ### Supported Image Formats for OVMS Compression